 I was lucky enough to have a friend, that lives in Zurich, let me stay the night in her apartment.
 Another reason why making friendships and connections on the road is fantastic!

-Well I must say that Switzerland is by far the most beautiful country I have ever travelled to and I will definitely do it all again in the winter months!
+Well, I must say that Switzerland is by far the most beautiful country I have ever traveled to, and I will definitely do it all again in the winter months!